mmistakes/minimal-mistakes/_posts/2016-02-11-dont-make-recipes-out-of-them.md

   - machine-learning
   - data-science
   - rants
-excerpt: how not to use machine learning
+excerpt: "How not to use machine learning: to make recipes"
 ---

 *Machine Learning is not a set of pre-cooked supermarket meals*